nabilaalifia/simple-ANN/README.md

 # simple-ANN
-this source code show a simple model of ANN and the training data process of image classification
+this is a simple model of ANN and the training data process of image classification using google colab